Fkaragu/TriangleChecker/README.md

 #### By **{Francis T Karagu}**

 ## Description
-The triangle checker program that is designed to meet the objectives of the user as well as monitor or evaluate my understanding of my second week of training.
+The triangle checker program is designed to meet the objectives of the user as well as monitor / evaluate my understanding of my second week of training.
 As for the user objectives they are:

 * For an equilateral triangle, all sides must be equal.
 * For an isosceles triangle, two sides are exactly equal.